Centrasis/RadFiled3DExplorer/README.md

 # Getting Started
 Just install this python module by cloning this repository and calling ``pip install .`` from the repository root.

 Now you can execute this module by calling ``python -m RadFiled3DExplorer`` from the directory you want to display your .rf3 files stored with RadFiled3D.
-Currently, cartesian and polar fields are supported, but the primary beam direction can only be rendered for cartesian fiels.
+Currently, cartesian and polar fields are supported, but the primary beam direction can only be rendered for cartesian fields.

 # Example
 When the GUI was successfully installed, you should be able to browse your dataset like this: